Blog

 The log will often show exactly which file or library is causing the error.

-In some cases, security programs mistakenly block applications:
+In some cases, security software mistakenly blocks applications:

-If the error disappears, add the application to the exceptions in your antivirus program.
+If the error disappears, add the application to the exceptions list in your antivirus program.

 7. Restoring the system to a previous point

-If the error appeared after updating or installing a new program:
+If the error occurred after an update or the installation of a new program:

 • Open Control Panel > System and Security > File History > Recovery